 Though none of the main players are singers, leave it to the clever creators Amy Sherman-Palladino and Daniel Palladino to somehow figure out to give this enjoyable song another life.

 The members of the the ultra-Orthodox Jewish Haredi community we meet in this series that's been streaming on Netflix since last December' are unfamiliar to most of us.
-The men spout long beards, and wear black fringed ritual garments.
+The men spout long beards with side curls, wear black fringed ritual garments, and don big black hats when they go outside.
 The women sleep with snoods covering their hair and not in the same bed as their husbands.

-While the senior Shtisel is gruff, often cruel and hardly a showboat, there was certainly no shortage of women of a certain age willing to cook him meals in hopes of becoming Mrs. Shulem Shtisel #2 —especially Aliza Gvili Orly Silbersatz as Aliza Gvili his loyal sceretary at the Yeshiva he heads.
-But the autocratic Shulem too is not a one dimensional figure.
+While the senior Shtisel is gruff, often cruel and hardly a showboat, there was certainly no shortage of women of a certain age willing to cook him meals in hopes of becoming Mrs. Shulem Shtisel #2 —especially Aliza Gvili's Orly Silbersatz, his loyal sceretary at the Yeshiva he heads.
+The autocratic Shulem too is not a one dimensional figure.
 He clearly has a soft side.
 That tender aspect of his character makes it hard for him to do more than accept the meals from potential wives since he feels bound to be true to the memory of his dead wife.
 In an especially touching scene we see him in front of the closet that belonged to his late wife to breathe in her scent from a row of dresses.

 Search CurtainUp in the box below